 Women should consider bringing a scarf to not only help protect their heads from the sun, but also to use for modesty’s sake when visiting religious sites such as mosques or churches.
 Some type of head covering for women is required for women of faith and tends to be very appreciated even if you are not of faith.

 Of course, if you want to pack in as little as possible for your trip, you always buy your sun sunscreen lotion in Egypt when you arrive.
 This would also mean that you don’t need to worry about trying to get sunscreen bottles through an airport.
 However, if you tend to burn easily, you should definitely make purchasing this product the first thing on your to-do list when you travel to Egypt.
 The Egyptian sun can be harsh, and you don’t want your romantic honeymoon tour ruined by painful skin.

 Consider Comfort and Modesty for Your Clothing

 During your tour of Egypt, you’ll visit pyramids, historic sites, open-air shopping markets, and so much more.
-All of it means one thing – a lot of walking.
+All of it means one thing – a fair amount of walking.
 So be sure that you are bringing comfortable footwear to wear during the touring days.
 These should not be hiking boots, but rather, breathable walking shoes made from a lightweight material that will help wick away moisture and keep your feet from cooking.
 Consider a basic tennis shoe or sporting shoe, not a trail shoe.
 Some people find that comfortable sandals made for lots of walking are more comfortable, but keep in mind that the tops of your feet need sunscreen!